 - The plaintiff's medical records, which show how the device adversely affected the plaintiff's health

 - Expert medical testimony that draws a causal link between the device and the plaintiff's injuries

 - Marketing materials that show patients were uninformed about the device's potentially catastrophic side effects

 If the case goes to trial, the victim has to show that "it is more likely than not" that Bayer Pharmaceuticals wronged the plaintiff.
 The technical way of saying this is that the plaintiff has to prove by the "preponderance of the evidence" that the defendant was negligent.
 Fortunately, most cases settle without a trial.

 Learn more about proving negligence in Nevada.

 Victims have two (2) years after they suffer injuries from Essure to sue for negligence.3 But even if the injury occurred more than two years ago, victims are encouraged to seek legal counsel to discuss their options.

 Instead of joining class actions, Essure victims might do better by joining a multi-district litigation (MDL).
 Like class actions, MDLs are an efficient way to proceed.
 But unlike class actions, the individual cases remain separate and can command distinct settlements that correlate with the unique facts of each plaintiff's injuries.
 An Essure MDL may be forming very soon.

-No. But the FDA now requires the device to carry a "black box warning" label in order to inform women about its serious risks.
-This was partly in response to more than 5,000 grievances from Essure patients who reported severe pain, ectopic pregnancies, miscarriages, and even stillbirths.
+No, it is still on the market.
+But the FDA now requires the device to carry a "black box warning" label in order to inform women about its serious risks.
+This was partly in response to more than 5,000 grievances from Essure patients who reported severe pain, ectopic pregnancies, miscarriages, and even stillbirths.5

 - IVC Filter lawsuits in Nevada